godotengine/godot-docs/contributing/development/core_and_modules/2d_coordinate_systems.rst

 built in.
 The basic concepts are covered in :ref:`doc_viewport_and_canvas_transforms`.

-:ref:`Transform2D <class_Transform2D>` are matrices that convert coordinates from one coordinate system to an other.
+:ref:`Transform2D <class_Transform2D>` are matrices that convert coordinates from one coordinate system to another.
 In order to use them, it is beneficial to know which coordinate systems are available in Godot.
 For a deeper understanding, the :ref:`doc_matrices_and_transforms` tutorial offers insights to the underlying functionality.